The Name of the Game (The Boys episode): Casting

-The episode's main cast includes Karl Urban as Billy Butcher, Jack Quaid as Hughie Campbell, Antony Starr as John Gillman / Homelander, Erin Moriarty as Annie January / Starlight, Dominique McElligott as Maggie Shaw / Queen Maeve, Jessie T. Usher as Reggie Franklin / A-Train, Chace Crawford as Kevin Kohler / The Deep, Nathan Mitchell as Black Noir, and Elisabeth Shue as Madelyn Stillwell.
+The episode's main cast includes Karl Urban as Billy Butcher, Jack Quaid as Hughie Campbell, Antony Starr as John Gillman / Homelander, Erin Moriarty as Annie January / Starlight, Dominique McElligott as Maggie Shaw / Queen Maeve, Jessie T. Usher as Reggie Franklin / A-Train, Chace Crawford as Kevin Kohler / The Deep, Nathan Mitchell as Earving / Black Noir, and Elisabeth Shue as Madelyn Stillwell.
 Also starring are Simon Pegg as Hugh Campbell Sr., Alex Hassell as Translucent, Shaun Benson as Ezekiel, Ann Cusack as Donna January, Colby Minifie as Ashley Barrett, Jaden Martin as Jamie, Jess Salgueiro as Robin Ward, Bruce Novakowski as Doug Friedman, and Paulino Nunes as the Mayor of Baltimore.
-Laz Alonso, Tomer Capone, and Karen Fukuhara are credited for their respective characters as Marvin T. Milk / Mother's Milk (M.M.), Serge / Frenchie and Kimiko Miyashiro / The Female, though none of them appear in the episode.
+Laz Alonso, Tomer Capone, and Karen Fukuhara are credited for their respective characters as Marvin T. Milk / Mother's Milk (M.M.), Serge Les Saintes / Frenchie and Kimiko Miyashiro / The Female, though none of them appear in the episode.
 Jimmy Fallon makes a cameo appearance as himself for the episode.